Certification Privacy FAQs

 PearsonVUE communicates exam scheduling, rescheduling and cancellations with the IAPP’s database.
 Once an exam is taken, the results of the exam are also sent to the IAPP.
 The IAPP uses the pass/fail score to update the certification information in the candidate’s IAPP account.
 The actual results of the exams are used to monitor the health of the exam.
 They are kept by the IAPP for only six months and then are destroyed.

-If a candidate refuses to participate in the facial recognition process performed by IDEMIA’s system, the candidate may contact PearsonVUE’s call center at https://home.pearsonvue.com/iapp/contact and arrange to have the candidate’s identity verified by a person.
+If a candidate refuses to participate in the ID validation and facial comparison process, the candidate may contact PearsonVUE’s call center at https://home.pearsonvue.com/iapp/contact and arrange to have the candidate’s identity verified by a person.
 Please note, this may create delays in the testing process.

 Upon checking in at a testing center, a greeter will collect the candidate’s signature and take a photograph of the candidate’s face.
 The greeter will also check the candidate’s photo identification to verify the candidate’s identity.
 No record of the identification is saved.
 The candidate’s photograph will be stored for one year in PearsonVUE’s system for testing by proxy prevention.
 Test takers can request the deletion of the photo prior to the one-year mark by contacting the IAPP at email@example.com.
 None of the information collected at check-in is shared with the IAPP or any other entity.